Stocks fall, bond yields take another breathtaking drop

 Fear coursed across borders and across markets.
 The lowlight was another plunge in Treasury yields to more record lows.
 The 10-year Treasury yield falls when investors are worried about a weaker economy and inflation ahead, and it fell below 0.70%.
 Earlier this week, it had never in history been below 1%.
 It was at 1.90% at the start of the year, before the virus fears took hold.

-“The bond market says the monster under the bed is much bigger an scarier than anyone expects right now,” said Ryan Detrick, senior market strategist at LPL Financial.
+“The bond market says the monster under the bed is much bigger and scarier than anyone expects right now,” said Ryan Detrick, senior market strategist at LPL Financial.

 At the heart of the drops is the fear of the unknown.
 The virus usually causes only mild to moderate symptoms.
 But because it’s new, health experts aren’t sure how far it will spread and how much damage it will ultimately do, both to health and to the economy.